mvolkmann/blog/src/htmx.md

 - See unpoly.com which is a competitor to HTMX.
   Supposedly it is better at progressive enhancement.

-- Does hx-select from HTMX allow extracting specific content from an HTML response?
-For example, this could be used to get the body from a response that is a full HTML document.

 - Learn about hx-boost.